 We evaluate our framework SupeRVol on both synthetic and real world data.
 To this end, we create a synthetic dataset which consists of a combination of two geometries and two materials, designated in the following as dog1, dog2, girl1 and girl2.
-Each of them is rendered from 60 different viewpoints for training.
-30 other viewpoints are rendered for testing, including non-colocated illumination to evaluate our approach's generalization capability.
-Our real world dataset consist of four scans: bird and squirrel, which we captured ourselves, and pony and dragon from [3].
-From these, we consider between 30 and 60 images for training and around 30 images for testing.
+Each of them is rendered from 60 different viewpoints for training, and 30 other viewpoints for testing.
+Our real-world dataset consist of two scans: bird, which we captured ourselves, and pony from [3].
+From these, we consider around 40 images for training and 20 images for testing.